blueOctorok/resume-wallet/docs/PROJECT_ROADMAP.md

 **What We Were Doing WRONG:**

-- ❌ **Trying to make Base Account SDK deploy contracts** - Base Account SDK is for USER transactions, not deployment
+- ❌ **Trying to make wallets deploy contracts** - User wallets are for transactions, not deployment
 - ❌ **Building deployment UI for users** - Users should NEVER deploy contracts
 - ❌ **Hours of "Request rejected" errors** - Because we were using the wrong tool for the job
 - ❌ **Overcomplicating simple architecture** - Smart contracts are deployed ONCE by developers